Han-Cao/RNAseq_RSEM_tutorial/README.md

 library(DESeq2)
 ```

-Before you start the analysis, you need to prepare a metadata file of study design, as well as a gene ID map to match ENSEMBL ID to gene symbol.
+Before the analysis, you need to prepare a metadata file of study design, as well as a gene ID map to match ENSEMBL ID to gene symbol.
 The example files can be found in the `example` folder:

 metadata file:
 - The column names must be "sample", "file", and "condition" if you don't want to modify the R script
-- If there are multiple variables to test, you can add more columns and modify the design formula in the R script (see below)
+- If there are multiple variables to test, can add more columns and modify the design formula in the R script (see below)
 - The values in the "condition" column need to match the values in `contrast` (see below)

 | sample | file                          | condition  |